I don’t watch a lot of movies, but I’ve re-watched Inception with Leonardo DiCaprio a few times.

 What Saigon whispered to me was “Hustle!
 There’s opportunity everywhere and you can get a piece of it!”
 I liked Saigon’s whispering more so I stayed there longer.

 But what Saigon whispered to me and Chiang Mai whispered to me are different from what they might have whispered to anyone else at any other time.
-Who I was spending time with in those cities, the books I was reading in those cities, and where I was living all affected those messages.
+Who I was spending time with, the books I was reading, and where in the city I was living all affected those messages.

 I had a friend that hated Saigon.
-She lived in a noisy apartment and didn’t have a motorbike.
+She lived in a noisy apartment and didn’t have a way to get around.
 It was hard for her to ever relax or to explore so she was getting whispered something different.
 Something more along the lines of “You’ll never escape and you can’t relax.”

 Great Companies Whisperer